pigoz/mplayer2/DOCS/man/en/mplayer.rst

     what you see on the monitor.

 ass
     Moves SSA/ASS subtitle rendering to an arbitrary point in the filter chain.
-    Only useful with the ``--ass`` option.
+See the ``--ass`` option.

     *EXAMPLE*: